Are electric cars really better than petrol cars?

 According to the ABS, an average petrol vehicle clocks up 13,400 kilometres in a year and uses 10.8 litres of fuel for every 100 kilometres travelled.
 With fuel prices averaging $1.43 per litre in 2018-19, a quick calculation reveals that a typical motorist spends $2,069 on fuel per year.
-An EV, on the other hand, uses around 18 kilowatts to travel 100 kilometres.
+An EV, on the other hand, uses around 18 kilowatt hours to travel 100 kilometres.

 EV drivers can save even more if they’re on a lower tariff, use off-peak rates or have solar panels at home.
 And more recently, energy providers including AGL have released special plans that are exclusive to EV drivers.

 In most states, EV drivers pay less for registration and their cars require fewer replacement parts – with spark plugs, filters and engine oil relegated to the past.
 Even brake pads last longer as the regenerative braking mechanism in an EV is designed to power its battery.

 Over time, these savings offset the higher purchase price of an EV.
 Research by Evenergi found a $5,000 gap in total ownership cost over five years.

 There has been talk of introducing a ‘user pays’ system for road users to replace the excise tax on fuel.
 A study by Infrastructure Partnerships Australia found that an EV owner would still save $3,600 over eight years even if they were to pay a road user charge of four cents per kilometre.

 How far away is price parity?